apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 Regarding audience - the spec states that the audience is an array of strings.
-The parser class validates that the audience value you pass here is present as one of the elements in that array.
-You need not specify all audience elements, in order for the verify to work properly.
+The parser class validates that the audience value you pass here (as a string) is present as one of the elements in that array.
 Currently there is no way to verify that the JWT is directed to more than one audience.
+To do so, you could invoke the Callout twice, with different configurations.

 **Parse a JWT, and Verify specific claims**